-Experimental AI-generated summary referencing Polymarket data · UpdatedMergers where OpenAI is subsumed by another entity will count toward a "Yes" resolution.
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedMergers where OpenAI is subsumed by another entity will count toward a "Yes" resolution.

 An announced agreement between OpenAI and an acquiring entity will qualify for a “Yes” resolution, regardless of whether the acquisition is ultimately completed.